 Ecological facilitation theory provides a roadmap for describing and predicting the interaction of shrubs with other organisms within their communities (Filazzola and Lortie 2014, Filazzolaet al. 2017).
+Define it.
 Using facilitation theory, Filazzola et al (2017a) extended the exploration of the beneficial interactions of desert shrubs to vertebrates by incorporating one species of lizard.
 However, their measures of association (feces detection, trap cameras) were correlative and indirect measures of animal presence.
+This is not uncommon in animal ecology?
+Maybe make the picture a big bigger here and cite a few J of Animal Ecology papers here to show that it is more than a follow on from our other paper.
 Radio telemetry is a well-tested tool that allows the longitudinal tracking of individual animals throughout their daily behavioral cycles (McGowan et al 2017).
+Radio telemetry is ideal because… and describe it a bit.
 We used radio telemetry study to test and refine our understanding of the interaction of shrub with lizard.
 This is an innovation of shrub-animal facilitation studies and movement ecology studies because the former are few in number and movement ecology tends to focus on distance traveled and total home range without asking specific questions about habitat association.
 Our hypothesis was that lizards would associate with shrubs for a meaningful proportion of their daily activity cycle, and we also hypothesized that association with shrubs would change with time of day.
+Needs a bit more.
+You went really simple wow. ).
+In this study, we test the hypothesis that shrubs are important to lizards by describing the relative frequency of association of lizard with shrub.
+Then make some predictions.
+Then end with why you should care.

 Methods